 After the paint job, Weston and his dad will haul it home, put in the glass, the seats, attach the chrome and dashboard, hook up the electric and lights, start her up and take her for a victory lap around the block.

-This 1960 El Camino will find her place in parades, car shows and Sunday afternoon drives with a favorite girlfriend.
+This 1960 El Camino will find her place in parades, car shows and Sunday afternoon drives.